A Unified Framework for Representation-based Subspace Clustering of Out-of-sample and Large-scale Data: Introduction

-Generally, there are two kinds of metrics to build a similarity graph, i.e., pairwise distance and reconstruction coefficients.
-The first metric measures the similarity by computing the distance between two data points, e.g., Euclidean distance.
-Pairwise distance could capture the local structure of data set, whose value only depends on the distance between two data points.
-As a result, it is sensitive to noises and outliers.
-Alternatively, representation coefficients-based methods assume that each data point can be denoted as a linear combination of other data points, and thus the representation coefficient can be regarded as a kind of measurement.
-The metric is robust against noise and outliers since the value of coefficient not only depends on the two connected data points, but also depends on the other data points.
-In other words, reconstruction coefficients is data-adaptive.
-Several recent works have shown that representation coefficient is superior to pairwise distance-based similarity in subspace clustering.
-For example, $\ell_1$-norm-based sparse representation~\cite{Elhamifar2009,Elhamifar2012,Cheng2010}, the lowest-rank representation~\cite{Liu2012}, the latent low rank representation~\cite{Liu2011}, fixed rank representation~\cite{Liu2012FRR}, and linear regression-based methods~\cite{Lu2012,Peng2012}.
+There are two widely-used approaches to build a similarity graph, \emph{i.e.}, Pairwise Distance (PD) and Reconstruction Coefficients (RC).
+Specifically, PD computes the similarity based on the distance (\emph{e.g.}, the Euclidean distance) between any two data points.
+However, PD cannot reflect the global structure of the data set, because its value only depends on connected data points.
+In contrast, RC denotes each data point as a linear combination of the other points and uses the representation coefficients as a similarity measurement.
+Several recent works have shown that RC is superior to PD in subspace clustering, for example, sparse representation~\cite{Elhamifar2009,Elhamifar2012,Cheng2010,Xu2012,Jing2013,Gao2013PAMI}, low rank representation ~\cite{Liu2010,Liu2012,Favaro2011,Xiao2014}, latent low rank representation~\cite{Liu2011}, and $\ell_2$-norm-based representation~\cite{Lu2012,peng2015robust}.